 It doesn’t get much cuter than these adorable Bunny Cupcakes!
-They’re sooo cute.
-And believe it or not, they’re pretty simple to make, too!
+They’re sooo charming and cute.
+And believe it or not, they’re simple to make, too!

-These easy Easter cupcakes are not just cute, they’re also really delicious.
+These easy Easter cupcakes don’t just look good, they’re also taste delicious.
 Each bite of these Easter Bunny Cupcakes will melt in your mouth!

 I made these rabbit cupcakes for Easter, but you can serve them year round.
 They’d be perfect for a kid’s birthday party, baby shower, or any other get together with a bunny theme.